 - 1. Visit NETGEAR.com/readyshare. - 2.
 Click the PRINT Learn how you can print wirelessly from many devices link. - 3.
 Click one of the following links to download the ReadySHARE Printer utility setup file: - Download PC installer and get started.
-This is the utility for Windows computers. - Download Mac installer and get started.
-This is the utility for MAC computers. - Download the genie App and get started.
-This is the utility for smart phones and tablets. - 4.
+This is the utility for Windows computers. - Download the genie App and get started.
+This is the utility for smartphones and tablets. - 4.
 Follow the onscreen instructions to download the ReadySHARE Printer utility.